nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### User stories

-We categorise our user stories into four main epics:
+We categorise our user stories into three main epics:
 1. [S] - Keeping track of student information
 2. [L] - Keeping track of lesson information
 3. [U] - Having a simple, efficient, and intuitive UI/UX